wuvt/wuvt-site/README.md

 ## wuvt-site
-This is the next-generation website for [WUVT-FM](https://www.wuvt.vt.edu), Virginia Tech's student radio station.
+This is my new generation website that is suitable for any kind of need from old to the young mindset of the world......

 It includes both a basic content management and simple donation system.
 It also integrates with Trackman to provide live track information and playlists.